Department of Psychology

 For students who wish to combine clinical practice with high-level research in the clinical field (e.g., those wanting an academic career teaching clinical psychology), we also offer a combined Masters/PhD degree.
 This is a difficult degree that is reserved for only the most competitive students.
 It provides high-level training in both clinical practice and international standard research.

-All these degrees are fully accredited by the Australian Psychology Accreditation Council and those involving clinical training are approved by the Clinical College of the Society.
+The Master of Clinical Psychology degree, the PhD and the combined Master in Clinical Psychology/PhD degree are fully accredited by the Australian Psychology Accreditation Council and those involving clinical training are approved by the Clinical College of the Society.
 Completion of the clinical training components of the above degrees is necessary for endorsement as a clinical psychologist with the Psychology Board of Australia.

-The Clinical Psychology Scholarship (formally named the Mental Health Post Graduate Scholarship Scheme) is available to students enrolled in a clinical psychology postgraduate course in Australia which satisfies the Psychology Board of Australia" Area of practice endoresment registration standard" in clinical psychology.
+The Clinical Psychology Scholarship (formally named the Mental Health Post Graduate Scholarship Scheme) is available to students enrolled in a clinical psychology postgraduate course in Australia which satisfies the Psychology Board of Australia" Area of practice endorsement registration standard" in clinical psychology.

 - an academic transcript and complete descriptions of the courses covered;